-Rock 95’s Big Kids Advent Calendar | Rock 95
+Rock 95’s Big Kids Calendar | Rock 95

 Brought to you by:

-Rock 95 and Simcoe Audio Video present: the Big Kid’s Advent Calendar!
+Rock 95 and Liquidation Nation have teamed up to bring you the: the Big Kid’s Christmas Calendar!

-Every day from December 1st until Christmas Eve…you’ll have the chance to win your share of thousands of dollars in top-of-the-line tech.
-Great prizes like Headphones, speakers, docking stations and more!
+Every day from December 1st until Christmas Eve…as we countdown to Christmas you’ll have the chance to win great prizes like; Gift Cards, Kitchen Appliances, Luggage, Electronics, Tools, clothing Shopping spree and more!

-Be listening every day for your chance to be the one to open the door and win the prize inside!
-Rock 95’s Big Kid’s Advent Calendar from Simcoe Audio Video… Simcoe County’s premier Audio Video Destination located on at 411 Bayfield in Barrie and Barrie’s Rock Station.
+Be listening every day for your chance to open the door and win that day’s prize!

+Rock 95’s Big Kid’s Chromes Calendar why lets the kids have all the fun from Liquidation Nation …All the big brands you’re looking for this Christmas in Barrie and Orillia and Barrie’s Rock Station.
 Rock 95.